Lux Cache

 2018

-A debut of hyper-surrealist, painterly deconstructed club music — maximalist pastiche drawing on Arca, Hudson Mohawke, Death Grips and nu-metal.
-Out on the GLOO imprint co-run with Iglooghost, Clarence Clarity appearing on 'Your Secrets'; co-signed by Kanye West, Skrillex and Mary Anne Hobbs, and a place in i-D's Music Class of 2018.
+The debut: hyper-surrealist, painterly deconstructed club music — maximalist pastiche drawing on Arca, Hudson Mohawke, Death Grips and nu-metal, with Clarence Clarity appearing on 'Your Secrets'.
+Released on GLOO, the imprint co-run with Iglooghost.

 'Krepost, Polesia'

-A bureaucratic horror RPG set inside The Krepost — the hermetic fortress-monastery of the Zaganov bloodline, in the fictional borderland country of Polesia.
-The player works as a newly recruited cleaner, scrubbing stains and lighting candles while investigating a murder foretold: Lady Anastasia, breaking protocol, warns she will be killed in five days, and cannot be saved.
+A bureaucratic horror RPG set inside The Krepost, the hermetic fortress-monastery of the Zaganov bloodline.
+The player is a newly recruited cleaner — scrubbing stains, lighting candles, observing protocol — while investigating a murder foretold: Lady Anastasia, breaking protocol, warns she will be killed in five days, and cannot be saved.

 'A New Crimson Haze'

-A theatrical play set in a shadowed, distorted Eastern Europe where a single family — the Zaganov bloodline — holds humanity's oldest obsession: eternal life.
-A rare genetic condition both accelerates their ageing and extends their lifespan, leaving them worshipped and feared, their power brokered through a troupe of performing agents known as The Herd.
+A theatrical play set in a shadowed, distorted Eastern Europe, where the Zaganov bloodline holds humanity's oldest obsession: eternal life.
+A rare genetic condition both accelerates the family's ageing and extends its lifespan, leaving the line worshipped and feared, its power brokered through a troupe of performing agents known as The Herd.

 'Div Era'